 In Fall 2019, Arts Umbrella reintroduced an old favourite back into the Pre-Professional Theatre stream.
 In previous iterations, Laboratory (Lab) Troupe has always focused on writing in addition to acting and directing, but when Vancouver-based theatre artist and educator Laura McLean was given the opportunity to reinvigorate the program, she wanted to ensure Lab Troupe was responding to the needs of her students.

 Creating a Program

 Lab Troupe is a year-long, auditioned Pre-Professional Theatre program for students ages 13-18.
-The class meets twice weekly from September to June, and this commitment permits students to dig into process and materials in-depth, with time to explore a rich curriculum that includes writing, directing, performing, and production, including costume, set, and sound design.
+The class meets twice weekly from September to June, and this commitment permits students to dig into process and materials in-depth, with time to explore a rich curriculum that includes writing, performance, and production.

 For Laura, developing that rich curriculum is a top priority, but she has also left time to explore and to respond to what her students want.
 “There are still many question marks,” she explains.
 “It’s intentional because a lot of what I want to do is work and create with the students so that it’s what they want to do.
 Because that’s the whole point—they’re creating it, not me.”

 “One of the ways that I like to create in my own practice is through collaborative creation,” says Laura.
 Outside of teaching at Arts Umbrella, she works as a director and dramaturg, where she does creation-based theatre regularly.